 🌟 Best area for a laid-back local experience/longer stays | 🏨 Best accommodation: Logan Square Modern Apartment | 🎫 Best experience: Fortune Reading with Cheese (yes really)

-Logan Square, one of the city’s oldest and most iconic neighborhoods in Chicago, is home to local creatives and musicians, as well as excellent shops and eateries.
+Logan Square, one of the Chicagos’s oldest and most iconic neighborhoods, is home to local creatives and musicians, as well as excellent shops and eateries.
 It is also a great area for families.

-You can explore the iconic Illinois Centennial Monument for a touch of history or indulge in the culinary delights at any of the cutting-edge restaurants that have set up shop in beautifully restored buildings.
+You can explore the iconic Illinois Centennial Monument for a touch of history or indulge in a meal at one of the cutting-edge restaurants that have set up shop in beautifully restored buildings.

 9. Lakeview